Our work on the impact of COVID-19 within Black, Asian and minority ethnic communities

 UK researchers are to dig deeper into the reasons why people from Black, Asian and Minority Ethnic backgrounds have been disproportionately affected by COVID-19.
 Four projects, funded by UKRI via the Economic and Social Research Council (ESRC) to a total of £4.5 million, will place the social, cultural and economic impacts of COVID-19 under the lens.
 Their aim is to better understand how and why these groups have been disproportionately impacted, both by direct and indirect consequences of the pandemic.

 Reports have shown that adverse working conditions (PDF, 500KB) already experienced by people from Black, Asian and minority ethnic backgrounds who work in health and social care have worsened since the outbreak.

-A study at King’s College London (PDF, 126KB), funded by ESRC, aims to identify and address these ethnic disparities.
+A study at King’s College London, funded by ESRC, aims to identify and address these ethnic disparities.

 A study at the University of Leeds will consider the design of human resource management practices to improve the wellbeing of healthcare workers from Black, Asian and minority ethnic backgrounds in the context of COVID-19.

 NURSING NARRATIVES: racism and the pandemic is a project funded by the Arts and Humanities Research Council (AHRC), using a Critical Race Theory framework and an arts-based approach that centres on emotion as a resource for memory and recovery.